by Katy Tessman, New School Services Project Manager and Makerspace Specialist at Mackin

 Classrooms are filled with a variety of learners and therefore classrooms should be filled with a variety of books.
 While some students find fiction books more appealing, other students are more drawn to nonfiction titles.1 When classroom libraries have a variety of fiction and nonfiction titles, there is more potential for students to try reading something different.
 Pairing fiction and nonfiction texts will help engage all students in a variety of subjects.
 Students’ vocabulary and knowledge about a common topic will be broadened when fiction and nonfiction books are paired in your classroom library.2

-Following are five questions to ask yourself when pairing fiction and nonfiction texts:
+The following are five questions to ask yourself when pairing fiction and nonfiction texts: